Start Printed Page 5948

 Environmental Protection Agency (EPA).

-EPA is granting Ohio final authorization of the changes to its hazardous waste program under the Resource Conservation and Recovery Act (RCRA).
-The agency published a proposed rule on September 14, 2011 at 76 FR 56708 and provided for public comment.
-The public comment period ended on October 14, 2011.
-We received no comments.
+The Environmental Protection Agency (EPA) is granting the State of Ohio Final Authorization of the requested changes to its hazardous waste program under the Resource Conservation and Recovery Act (RCRA), as set forth below.
+The Agency published a proposed rule on September 15, 2017 and provided opportunity for public comment.
+EPA received no comments.
 No further opportunity for comment will be provided.
 EPA has determined that these changes satisfy all requirements needed to qualify for final authorization.
-We now make a final decision to authorize Ohio's changes through this final action.

-The final authorization will be effective on March 19, 2012.
+The final authorization is effective on February 12, 2018.

 FOR FURTHER INFORMATION CONTACT:

 Gary Westefer, Ohio Regulatory Specialist, U.S. EPA Region 5, LR-17J, 77 West Jackson Boulevard, Chicago, Illinois 60604, (312) 886-7450, email firstname.lastname@example.org.

 Start Supplemental Information

 A. Why are revisions to state programs necessary?